Contenders Hurdle

-The Contenders Hurdle is a Listed National Hunt hurdle race in Great Britain which is open to horses aged four years or older.
-It is run at Sandown Park over a distance of about 2 miles (1 mile 7 furlongs and 216 yards, or 3,319 metres), and during its running there are eight hurdles to be jumped.
-The race is scheduled to take place each year in late January or early February.
+The Contenders Hurdle was a Listed National Hunt hurdle race in Great Britain which was open to horses aged four years or older.
+It was run at Sandown Park over a distance of about 2 miles (1 mile 7 furlongs and 216 yards, or 3,319 metres), and during its running there were eight hurdles to be jumped.
+The race took place each year in late January or early February.

 The race was first run in 1949 and was originally titled the Oteley Hurdle, and it was contested over a length of 2 miles (3,219 metres).
 Winners in the 1970s included Lanzarote and Sea Pigeon, and during the 1980s it was won by Desert Orchid and See You Then.

 From the early 1990s until 2007 the race was sponsored by Agfa, and it was known as the Agfa Hurdle.
 In 1993 its distance was extended by 110 yards (about 100 metres) to the current length.
-It is now sponsored by Betfred.
+It was most recently sponsored by Betfred.
 The 2008 running was classed at Grade 2 level, but the event was reverted to its former Listed status in 2009.
 Prior to 2010 it was open to horses aged five and over.
-The race often serves as a trial for the Champion Hurdle, and the most recent horse to win both events in the same year is Buveur d'Air in 2017 and 2018.
+The race often served as a trial for the Champion Hurdle, and the last horse to win both events in the same year was Buveur d'Air in 2017 and 2018.

-The race was discontinued as of 2023.
+The race was discontinued in 2023.
 Nicky Henderson who had won six of the last twelve runnings lamented the fact that it would be no longer an option for preparing his intended Champion Hurdle candidates saying "I had my favourite race at Sandown, it was worth nothing, but was perfect timing - but not surprisingly, it only had three or four runners (every year) and they've done away with it."
+In April 2023 the British Horseracing Authority confirmed that the race had been removed from the jumps pattern programme in the 2022–23 season.